mohd-arham-islam/Rental-Bikes-Demand-Prediction/README.md

 # Rental Bikes Demand Prediction

 This is an end to end Machine Learning project.
 This project aims to predict the demand for rental bikes using a comprehensive dataset that includes hourly bike rental counts and corresponding weather conditions.
 The goal is to employ regression analysis techniques to accurately forecast the required number of bikes for each hour, thus enhancing the user experience and mobility convenience provided by rental bike providers.
 I have used modular coding in this project and have tried incorporating industry-level best practices such as file versioning, logging, and a well-defined folder structure.
+At the end, I deployed the app to Azure using GitHub Actions.

 ![image](https://github.com/mohd-arham-islam/Bike-Share/assets/111959286/69a3ccb3-f46f-4d64-af80-b67173db4264)